inko-lang/website/source/news/inko-progress-report-july-2019.html.md

 Along the way we ran into several issues with GitLab Runner as well.
 For example, [when using Powershell to execute an unknown command, GitLab will report the job as having succeeded][runner-3415].
-There are also [other cases where the exit status is not read properly][runner-3194].
+[Other cases also exist where the exit status is not read properly][runner-3194].
 We are also still looking into an issue where GitLab Runner claims a cache URL is not configured when using S3 for caching builds, even though the URL _is_ configured.